IRS back taxes — what is an offer in compromise?

 An offer in compromise is where you ask the IRS to settle for less than 100% on the amount of back taxes (interest and penalties also) that you owe.
 Keep in mind that this is normally only when you do not have the ability to pay back the full amount.

 We understand that owing any debt is stressful but owing debt to the IRS is incredibly scary.
 The IRS has massive power and resources available to find you and take your money.
+(Here is a good introduction to the collection process with the IRS).

 But understand there are options.